Comedian Steve Martin once said, “Those French — it’s like they have a word for everything.”

 “We did it for a weekend and it went over so well it’s now on our permanent menu,” Steffen said.
 “What’s so neat about charcuterie is you can just change things up and find something that works.”

-Steffen said the winery’s original charcuterie board is their most popular menu item, mostly because it’s easily shared with a glass of wine.
+Steffen said the winery’s original charcuterie board is its most popular menu item, mostly because it’s easily shared with a glass of wine.

 “It really has a community feel to it, which we’re all craving nowadays,” she said.